i-assis/cv/docs/post/2022/004-testing-diagrams.md

 for any of the diagrams.

 Some diagrams may be properly viewed in _light mode_ only.
-_Dark mode_ out-of-the-box is still an issue.
+_Dark mode_ out-of-the-box compatibility is still an issue.

 ## Diagrams by MkDocs